uqrs/libblueskies/doc/flipnote.md

 `gen_handler()`.

-An example- The `HANDLERS_PROTO.ENDIAN()` function accepts a multitude of variables- to simplify this example, only the first two shall be focused upon.
+An example- The `HANDLERS_PROTO.ENDIAN()` function accepts a multitude of variables- to simplify this example, only the first two shall be elaborated upon.
 The first, `input`, related to the sequence of bytes that must be parsed and interpreted as a number.
-The second, `endianness` corresponds to either one of two strings- "big" or "little".
+The second, `endianness` corresponds to either one of two strings- `"big"` or `"little"`.

 When calling `HANDLERS.ENDIAN("big")`, `gen_handler()` is invoked.
 `gen_handler()` stores the string `"big"` in a local variable, and then